halfdanrump/favorite_tools/README.md

 - [imgcat](https://github.com/eddieantonio/imgcat) for iTerm2 - It's like cat but for images.

 # Python

+## Environment Management
+ - pipenv
+ - pipdeptree - I use this when resolving dependency issues in pipenv
+ - virtualenvwrapper (not using recently, but it deserves a spot)

 ## Caching
 - [cachetools](https://pypi.org/project/cachetools/) - Has a lot of useful caching decorators
 - [async-lru](https://pypi.org/project/async_lru/) - Simple LRU caching for coroutines